gplesz/GCQuestion/README.md

 # GCQuestion
-Why not run the second set of finaliser?
+Why not run the second set of finalisers?